tobeybill/TISATAFL/report/Method.md

 3)  CEO is overcompensated and Directors are undercompensated.
 4)  CEO is undercompensated and Directors are overcompensated.

-These four cases are then correlated to firm performance while controlling for determinants of firm performance.
+These four cases are then correlated to firm performance after accounting for controls.

 We decided to emit the traditional "Huge" bin and re-binned to three categories so we where left with small, medium, and large firms.
 Small being from 0 to 10 billion dollars, Medium being from 10 billion to 200 billion,